mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 ### When is `onClose` called?

 :::info
-If you are not controlling the `open` prop, then all the scenarios below also describe when the picker closes.
+In all the below scenarios, the picker closes when `onClose` is called, except if you are controlling the `open` prop.
 :::

 #### When the last view is completed

-When the last view is completed, `onClose` will be called only if the `closeOnSelect` prop is equal to `true`.
+When a selection in the last view is made, `onClose` will be called only if the `closeOnSelect` prop is equal to `true`.
 By default, it is set to `true` on desktop and `false` on mobile.

 Here are a few examples:

 :::info
-The example below are using the desktop and mobile variant of the pickers, but the behavior is exactly the same when using the responsive variant (`DatePicker`, `TimePicker`, ...) on a mobile or desktop environment.
+The examples below are using the desktop and mobile variants of the pickers, but the behavior is exactly the same when using the responsive variant (`DatePicker`, `TimePicker`, ...) on a mobile or desktop environment.
 :::

 - ```tsx